Francsy/MERN-videogames-e-commerce/README.md

 <br>

-## Want to run it locally?
-Installation:
+## Installation:

 To install this project, you´ll just need to follow three steps:

-- Clone the repository to your local machine
+- Clone the repository to your local machine.
-- Add your MONGO ATLAS URL to your .env file (you had an .env.example included) or connect to your local connection
+- Add your MONGO ATLAS URL to your .env file (you had an .env.example included) or connect to your localhost Mongo connection.
 - Run these commands:
 ``````
 npm install